DistributedWeb/ddrive-schemas/README.md

 # ddrive-schemas
-Protobuf/gRPC schemas for the DDrive API.
+Protobuf/gRPC schemas for the dDrive API.